Keto Vegetable Recipes for Thanksgiving

-Everywhere I look these days I see Thanksgiving recipes, and for people like myself who like to try at least one new recipe every year, narrowing down your choices can be a challenge.
-I want to give you lots of options, so in this post I’m sharing ten favorite low-carb green vegetable recipes I think are perfect for Thanksgiving.
-Every Thanksgiving dinner needs plenty of green vegetables to balance out all those less diet-friendly choices, right?
+It’s time to start thinking about Thanksgiving recipes, and for people like myself who really love vegetables, narrowing down your side dish choices can be a challenge.
+I want to give you lots of options this year, so in this post I’m sharing my favorite Keto Vegetable Recipes for Thanksgiving.

 The brussels sprouts recipe I’m currently swooning over is this Roasted Brussels Sprouts with Avocado and Pecans.
 If you like all three of those ingredients, you can’t go wrong with this recipe.
-My family has a few brussels sprouts avoiders, but I’m going to make this for the few of us who love them.
+My family has a few brussels sprouts avoiders, but I like to make this for the few of us who love them.
 (More for us!)

 These Lemony Green Beans are something I find myself making over and over for guests.
 They cook very quickly, which makes them easy for Thanksgiving.